Made with fresh, whole spices, this Homemade Pumpkin Pie Spice is a must-have for fall baking! Takes just minutes to make!

 Store the pumpkin pie spice mix in tightly sealed jar until ready to use.

-There are countless ways to use Homemade Pumpkin Pie Spice.
+There are countless ways to use this pumpkin pie spice mix.
 Here are just a few:

-- Bake a batch of Pumpkin Spice Scones or Pumpkin Muffins.
+- Spice up a batch of Pumpkin Butter.

-- Dip into some Pumpkin Spice Hummus or Pumpkin Pie Dip.
+- Dip into Pumpkin Spice Hummus or Pumpkin Pie Dip.

 - Chill out with a Pumpkin Smoothie.